Polonnaruwa: Present day

-Today the ancient city of Polonnaruwa remains one of the best-planned archaeological relic cities in the country, standing testimony to the discipline and greatness of the Kingdom's first rulers.
+Today, the ancient city of Polonnaruwa stands as one of the best-planned archaeological relic cities in the country, bearing testimony to the discipline and grandeur of the Kingdom’s early rulers.
 Its beauty was also used as a backdrop to film scenes for the Duran Duran music video Save a Prayer in 1982.
 The ancient city of Polonnaruwa has been declared a World Heritage Site by UNESCO.

-Near the ancient city, there is a small town with several hotels and some glossy shops, and places to fulfil day-to-day needs.
-There are government institutions in a newly built area called “New Town,” about 6 km away from the town and the main road.
+Near the ancient city lies a bustling town with numerous hotels, modern shops, and facilities to meet daily needs.
+About 6 km away, along the main road, a newly developed area known as 'New Town' houses various government institutions.
 The largest school in the district, Polonnaruwa Royal Central College is situated in the new town.

-Polonnaruwa is the second largest city in North Central Province, but it is known as one of the cleanest and more beautiful cities in the country.
-The green environment, amazing ancient constructions, Parakrama Samudra (a huge lake built in 1200), and attractive tourist hotels and hospitable people, make it a tourism hotspot.
+Polonnaruwa, the second-largest city in the North Central Province, is renowned as one of the cleanest and most picturesque cities in the country.
+Its lush environment, remarkable ancient monuments, the Parakrama Samudra - a vast reservoir constructed in the 13th century - and a combination of attractive tourist accommodations and hospitable locals make it a popular destination for visitors.

 Another draw for tourists is the city's population of toque macaques.
-The monkeys have been living in the ruins since the human occupation and continued to thrive there long after the humans left.
+These monkeys have inhabited the ruins since human occupation and have continued to thrive long after the humans departed.